 I hope that by now I’ve convinced you that technology can actually enhance your hiking experience, not detract from it.
 But it never hurts to silence notifications to escape from the calls, texts, and emails for a little bit.

-Looking for more hiking guides?
-You’ll love these posts!
+Looking for most hiking resources?
+Check out these posts!